Collapsing regular Riemannian foliations with flat leaves: Acknowledgments

 \section{Acknowledgments}

 I thank Wilderich Tuschmann and Karsten Grove for discussions on $\F$-structures, and I thank Fernando Galaz-Garcída and Alexander Lytchak for discussions on collapse theory.
 I also thank John Harvey for comments that improved the proofs of the main theorems.
 Last I thank Jesús Núñez-Zimbrón and Jaime Santos for pointing me to the results about equivariant convergence.
+I also thank the anonymous referee for suggestions that improved the presentation of the proofs.